 This bird order contains species that live mainly as birds of prey, such as hawks, eagles and ospreys.
 Interestingly, all birds in this order are native to North America.
 Note that Falcons are not a part of Accipitriformes although it is one of the birds of prey.
-Now, Falcons belong to its own order Falconiformes and according to DNA studies published in 2008, falcons are closely related to parrots and passerines!
+Now, Falcons belong to their own order Falconiformes, and according to DNA studies published in 2008, falcons are closely related to parrots and passerines!

 Table of Contents

 There are more than 9,000 different types of birds in the animal kingdom.
 Out of these, about 400 species of birds are called ‘Birds of Prey‘ meaning they hunt prey with their feet or feast on the flesh of dead animals.
 Birds of prey are also called ‘Raptors‘ derived from the Latin word ‘rapere‘ meaning “to seize“.
 Raptors kill their prey with their sharp talons and hooked beaks.
 Often they are also known as ‘Diurnal birds of prey‘ (i.e., day hunters).